area9innovation/fast/readme.md

 Do you want Yatta-style async code?
 Then Fastlåst is for you.
 Are you the author of some cool language, but it is isolated from the rest of the world?
 Then Fastlåst is for you.
+Is your language being left out because GPT-3 does not understand it?
+Then Fastlåst is for you.

 ### Meta thoughts